cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

 One of the strengths of relational databases compared to earlier database systems is that relationships are not explicitly stored in the database.
 This provides a number of advantages regarding database design and software complexity, which are mostly beyond the scope of this book.
 One important advantage of the relational approach is that you can easily express queries concerning relationships which were not anticipated by the designer of the database; for example, the query we did earlier looking for books published in the same year as another book.
 However, this flexibility also means that, when you encounter a new relational database, you may not immediately understand the structure and relationships in the database, or how (or why) to join two tables together.

 A well structured database usually gives some indication of likely places to join tables together.
-One indication may be in the names of columns - e.g., **book_id** strongly suggests a column that links to the **id** column of the **books** table.
-Another indication can come in the form of *foreign key constraints*, a topic we will explore in `Chapter 5`_.
+One indication may be in the names of columns - e.g., **book_id** in a table strongly suggests a column that links to the identity column of the **books** table.
+Another indication can come in the form of *foreign key constraints*, a topic we will discuss in :numref:`Chapter {number} <table-creation-chapter>`.
 Exploring the database to find these implicit relationships is an important first step in learning any new database.

-Your database might also come with a data model diagram, which is something we will explore more in `Part 2`_.
+Your database might also come with a data model diagram, discussed in :numref:`Part {number} <data-modeling-part>` of this book.
 The data model will typically make explicit the relationships between tables.
 While data can be related to each other in very complex ways, there are some basic relationship types that capture the important aspects of most relationships.
 These relationships are commonly called "one-to-one", "one-to-many", and "many-to-many".
-Below, we discuss these common relationships and how they are used in our expanded books database.
-In `Part 2`_ of the book, we will explore the discover and modeling of these relationships when creating a database.
+Below, we discuss these common relationships and where they appear in our books database.

 One-to-one
 ----------

 *One-to-one* describes a relationship between two types of data.
 If we think of each data type as having its own table, then each row in one table has a well-defined relationship with *at most* one row in the other table, and vice versa.
 Sometimes each row in a table has exactly one corresponding row in the other table, and vice versa; other times, some rows in one or both tables may have no corresponding rows in the other table.
-When there is a true one-to-one correspondence between tables, it is sometimes desirable to combine the tables into one larger table (whether or not to do this is a design concern that we will consider more in `Part 2`_).
+When there is a true one-to-one correspondence between tables, it is sometimes desirable to combine the tables into one larger table (whether or not to do this is a design decision).

-There are no obvious one-to-one relationships in our expanded books database.
+There are no obvious one-to-one relationships in our books database.
 An example of a one-to-one relationship, sticking with our books theme, might appear in a database for a seller of used books.
 In this database, each of the seller's books is recorded in a table named **catalog**.
 Each row in **catalog** will record things such as the book's author and title, condition, and current price.
 This imagined database also contains a table named **sales**, which records information when a book is sold, such as the date sold, payment type, and a receipt number.
 The two tables can be joined by the common column **stock_number**, which is unique for each book in the **catalog**.
 Note that every record in the **sales** table corresponds to exactly one record in the **catalog** table; however, any unsold books still in the seller's possession will not have a corresponding **sales** record.

 .. figure:: one_to_one.svg